 When you enable smart card redirection on a Linux desktop, a user can authenticate into the desktop using a smart card reader connected to the local client system.
 To set up smart card redirection, you must perform some configuration steps.

 Smart card redirection is supported on desktops based on virtual machines running the following Linux distributions:

-When you install Horizon Agent, you must first disable SELinux.
-You must also specifically select the smart card redirection component because the component is not selected by default.
-For more information, see install_viewagent.sh Command-Line Options.
+When you install Horizon Agent, you must specifically select the smart card redirection component because the component is not selected by default.
+For more information, see Command-line Options for Installing Horizon Agent for Linux.

-If the smart card redirection feature is enabled on a virtual machine, vSphere Client's USB redirection does not work with the smart card.
+If you enable the smart card redirection feature on a virtual machine, vSphere Client's USB redirection does not work with the smart card.

 Smart card redirection supports only one smart card reader at a time.
 This feature does not work if two or more readers are connected to the client system.